Willson Contreras Player Props: Cardinals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.77 team ERA that ranks 26th among all league pitching staffs.
+- The Nationals have a 4.82 team ERA that ranks 27th across all league pitching staffs.

-- Nationals pitchers combine to give up the fourth-most home runs in baseball (124 total, 1.4 per game).
+- Nationals pitchers combine to give up 129 total home runs at a clip of 1.4 per game (fourth-most in baseball).

-- In his last appearance on Friday against the Texas Rangers, the righty went six innings, allowing four earned runs while surrendering seven hits.
+- In his last outing on Wednesday, July 5 against the Cincinnati Reds, the righty threw five innings, giving up three earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.